STAND UP TO KNEE PAIN

 Bursitis or inflammation of a bursa,

-the small, fluid-filled sacs that cushion bones, tendons and muscles near your joints.
-Bursitis temporarily limits motion and is often the result of injury, overuse, surgery or arthritis.
+the small, fluid-filled sacs that cushion bones, tendons and muscles near your knee joints.
+Bursitis temporarily limits knee motion and is often the result of injury, overuse, arthritis or surgery.

 Fractures or breaks in the bone,